openstack/nova/doc/source/cli/nova-cells.rst

 The `nova-cells` service handles communication between cells and selects cells for new instances.

-.. warning:: Everything in this document is referring to Cells v1, which is
+.. deprecated:: 16.0.0
-    not recommended for new deployments and is deprecated in favor of Cells v2 as of the 16.0.0 Pike release.
+    Everything in this document is referring to Cells v1, which is not recommended for new deployments and is deprecated in favor of Cells v2 as of the 16.0.0 Pike release.
 For information about commands to use with Cells v2, see the man page for :ref:`man-page-cells-v2`.